jcass77/django-apscheduler/README.md

 # The `close_old_connections` decorator ensures that database connections, that have become
 # unusable or are obsolete, are closed before and after our job has run.
+You should use it
+# to wrap any jobs that you schedule that accesses the Django database in any way.
 @util.close_old_connections
 def delete_old_job_executions(max_age=604_800):
   """